QuantEcon/lecture-source-py/source/rst/getting_started.rst

 The steps are:

 #.
-Navigate to your file with your mouse / trackpad using a file browser
+Navigate to your file with your mouse/trackpad using a file browser

 #.
 Click on your file to open it with a text editor